 How to ‘solve’ cross-device attribution

 The first step is to consider how big a problem it is for your business specifically.
 As with other attribution issues, the more considered and complex purchases, often the higher value ones like holidays, high tech or financial services, tend to have a long path to purchase and therefore a greater attribution challenge.
-You can use published research to get cross-device estimates but better is to get some idea of your own customers cross-device behaviour, for example looking at the cross report in Google ads reporting which leverages the benefit of their own cross-device tracking.
+You can use published research to get cross-device estimates but it better is to get some idea of your own customers’ cross-device behaviour, for example looking at the cross report in Google ads reporting which leverages the benefit of their own cross-device tracking.

-Many companies have some customer tracking across devices thanks to user login and sign up, apps, and email/ CRM – and while this data is heavily skewed to the purchasers (more on this below….) it does at least provide a window into your customer cross-device behaviour which you can use to explore just how big a challenge this is for your attribution.
+Many companies have some customer tracking across devices thanks to user login and sign up apps, and email/ CRM – and while this data is heavily skewed to the purchasers (more on this below….) it does at least provide a window into your customer cross-device behaviour which you can use to explore just how big a challenge this is for your attribution.

 Since most companies just ignore the issue, educated guesswork may actually be a better than average approach.
-In an attribution course which I periodically run we do an exercise where participants estimate the size of the cross-device bias, simply by considering the proportion of sales which are likely to be affected by the issue and using this estimate to upweight upper funnel attribution models.
+In an attribution course which I periodically run we do an exercise where participants estimate the size of the cross-device bias, simply by considering the proportion of sales that are likely to be affected by the issue and using this estimate to up weight upper funnel attribution models.
 Maybe you guess around 40% of your sales involve multi-touch cross-device journeys.
 This suggests that when comparing first and last click models, the shifts that occur for each channel whether up or down, are weaker than they should be – in reality shifting by a factor of a further 40% or so.

-This kind of simple analysis may be enough for you to give an apparently low ROI channel the benefit of the doubt, as your estimates could show the channel driving more upper funnel activity than initially appears.
+This kind of simple analysis may be enough for you to give an apparently low ROI channel the benefit of the doubt, as your estimates could show the channel driving more upper-funnel activity than initially appears.

 Device graphs and other technical solutions